kilimi/ai-data-creator/backend/DATABASE_RESET_GUIDE.md

 # Database Reset Guide

-This guide shows different ways to clear your AI Data Creator database and start fresh.
+This guide shows different ways to clear your LAI database and start fresh.

 ## Quick Commands